SUMMERS BROMWELL MOORE

 Summers began photography at a young age and has always had a camera close by.
-She has shared her passion for photography with both her brother and father, whom are avid photographers.
-She spent most of her childhood outside of chicago in Lake Forest, Illinois.
+She has shared her passion for photography with both her brother and father, who are avid photographers.
+She spent most of her childhood outside of Chicago in Lake Forest, Illinois.
 Drawn to the mountain, she attended college in Colorado, at The University of Denver.
 Summers was captivated by the mountains and moved a few hours west to teach skiing, where she currently lives.
 Summers soon found love, married, and started a family.
-Herself and her husband built a home on large ranch surrounded by mountain ranges.
+Herself and her husband built a home on a large ranch surrounded by mountain ranges.
 She raised her two daughters here and still lives and works from her home studio.
-When Summers’s two daughters were born she found a in knack for capturing their expressions of innocence, wonder and joy.
+When Summers’s two daughters were born she found an in a knack for capturing their expressions of innocence, wonder, and joy.

 Summers is especially proud of the volunteer work she does each year to produce a magazine for Bridging Bionics.
 The organization aims to improve the mobility of individuals with neurological impairments through technological advancements.